IgA nephropathy: Other immunosuppressants

+Other immuno-modulation methods

+In cases where tonsillitis is the precipitating factor for episodic hematuria, a tonsillectomy has been claimed to reduce the frequency of those episodes.
+Although there is not strong evidence that this approach reduces the incidence of progressive kidney failure, it remains common practice in certain East Asian countries.
+Dietary gluten restriction, used to reduce mucosal antigen challenge, also has not been shown to preserve kidney function.
+Phenytoin has also been tried without any benefit.

+Antihypertensives

 The events that tend to lead to progressive kidney failure are not unique to IgA nephropathy, and non-specific measures to reduce the same would be equally useful.
 These include a low-protein diet and optimal control of blood pressure.
 The choice of antihypertensive agent is open as long as the blood pressure is controlled to the desired level.
 However, angiotensin converting enzyme inhibitors and angiotensin II receptor antagonists are favoured due to their anti-proteinuric effect.